Coarse assembly maps: Local homology theories

-\begin{proof} It is clear that $E\circ F_{\cU}$ is homotopy invariant, $u$-continuous, and vanishes on flasques.
-The functor $F_{\cU}$ sends uniformly and coarsely excisive closed decompositions to coarsely excisive decompositions.
-By \cite[Lem.~3.38]{buen} the composition $E\circ F_{\cU}$ is excisive. \end{proof}
+\begin{proof} It follows from the definition of a coarse homology theory \cite[Def.~4.22]{buen} that $E\circ F_{\cU}$ is homotopy invariant, $u$-continuous, and vanishes on flasques.
+The functor $F_{\cU}$ sends uniformly and coarsely excisive closed or open decompositions to coarsely excisive ones.
+Hence by \cite[Cor.~4.28]{buen} the composition $E\circ F_{\cU}$ is excisive. \end{proof}

-\begin{rem} The reason that the proof of the Lemma \ref{fiowefewfewfwe} is not completely trivial is that excision for coarse homology theories was not defined in terms of coarsely excisive decompositions but with complementary pairs.
-Our main reason for doing this was that the intersection of a coarsely excisive decomposition with a subset need not be coarsely excisive, while intersection with subsets preserves complementary pairs.
-In fact, the Definition~\ref{reffoiweffewff} suffers from the same defect which causes some work at other points later. \hB \end{rem}
+\begin{rem} The reason that the proof of the Lemma \ref{fiowefewfewfwe} is not completely trivial is that excision for coarse homology theories was not defined in terms of coarsely excisive decompositions but with complementary pairs, see \cite[Def.
+4.22.1]{buen}.
+Our main reason for doing this was that the intersection of a coarsely excisive decomposition with a subset {needs not to be} coarsely excisive, while {the} intersection with subsets preserves complementary pairs. \hB \end{rem}